Ancient Greece for Kids

 One of the most sophisticated civilisations in the ancient world is Ancient Greece for kids.
 When we talk about Ancient Greece, we usually mean the years between 800 BC and 146 BC when there was a lot of cultural, social and scientific progress.

 Ancient Greece is often called ‘the birthplace of Western Civilisation’, because we still follow a lot of its philosophy, architecture and culture today.
 Ancient Greek literature and poetry is still popular today; school children worldwide still study the vast range of Greek myths, which feature mythical monsters, heroes and Greek gods.
-The Olympic Games, which began in Greece in 776 BC as a religious festival dedicated to Zeus, took place every four years for over 1000 years!

 The Ancient Greeks worshipped many gods and goddesses.
 Many of the gods were part human, which meant they were not perfect!